top of page

 I decided to train as a funeral celebrant because I believe that we should and can make ceremony and ritual personal and relevant to us and our lives and to those of our families and our friends.

-I believe that a 'good' funeral can help us to express the huge range of emotions that come with death, can bring comfort and inspiration, and is a vital part of the grieving and ultimately healing process.
+A 'good' funeral can help us to express the huge range of emotions that come with the death of someone close to us, can bring comfort and inspiration, and can be a vital part of the grieving and healing process.

 I am committed to supporting and encouraging families and friends to play as active a role as they want and feel comfortable with.
 There are so many ways that we can make a funeral ceremony a more meaningful and personal experience, none of which have to be expensive or indeed cost anything at all.
 I will be guided by you.